 - No memory card included, you’ll need to invest in extra SD cards

 Extra accessories to consider

-In addition to the camera itself, there are many photographer acessories you could also include to make a superb bundled gift for a tween with everything they’ll need.
+In addition to the camera itself, there are many photographer accessories you could also include to make a superb bundled gift for a tween with everything they’ll need.
 Why not also consider

 Ready to purchase your tween a digital camera?

 Digital cameras can be a whole lot of fun for everyone and more so for your tween who loves to spend time with friends.
-We all want to ensure that our tweens have a way to remember all the fun things that they are doing.
+We all want to ensure that our tweens have a way of remembering all the fun things that they are doing.
 It would help if you had something that fits their style and needs.